 St. Joseph Healthcare is committed to maintaining your medical records securely and in accordance with federal and state regulations.

 Although your medical record data belongs to the hospital, the information contained in the record belongs to you.
-If you would like us to forward a copy of your medical record to another health care facility/provider, insurance company, attorney or another individual, we need your written authorization and a legible copy of your valid photo identification.
+If you would like us to forward a copy of your medical record to another health care facility/provider, insurance company, attorney or another individual, we need your written authorization.

 Because of our obligation to protect patient confidentiality, we cannot: